 - Make any loud noises

 Once she feels okay with sitting on your hand, gently stroke her back with your free hand.
 After doing this two or three times over a few days, try bringing her out of the cage still on top of your hand.

 5. Do Not Punish Your Hamster

-Unlike other animals such as dogs, hamsters have no concept of bad behaviour and do not understand punishment.
+Unlike other animals such as dogs, hamsters have no concept of bad behavior and do not understand punishment.
 Most of the time, hamsters do "bad" things out of either fright or boredom.

 Time will tell what makes your hamster bite.
-Reinforce good behaviour with treats, and stop doing things that makes your hamster stressed.
+Reinforce good behavior with treats, and stop doing things that make your hamster stressed.

 6. Learn Your Hamster's Personality

 Hamsters don't like sudden loud noises or movements.
 Your hamster will trust you if they know you're gentle and speak quietly.

 What does it mean if my hamster squeaks?